Psophodidae – Whipbirds & Wedgebills

 Whipbirds and wedgebills are 19–31 cm long.
 They are mainly olive-green or brown in colour and have a crest.

-The whipbirds and wedgebills are all found in Australia, occurring in a range of habitats from rainforest to arid scrub.
-The western whipbird is considered to be near-threatened because of habitat loss and fires while the Papuan whipbird is classed as data deficient.
+They are all found in Australia and or New Guinea, occurring in a range of habitats from rainforest to arid scrub.
+The Western Whipbird is considered to be near-threatened because of habitat loss and fires while the Papuan Whipbird is classed as data deficient.

 They are terrestrial birds which fly fairly weakly and prefer to squat or run when disturbed.
 They forage on the ground feeding mainly on insects and other invertebrates.
 In the desert, quail-thrushes also eat some seeds.
-They build a cup-shaped nest among shrubs or on the ground.
-Two or three eggs are laid
+They build cup-shaped nests among shrubs or on the ground laying two or three eggs.

 Papuan Whipbird Androphobus viridis